Luming-L/Project/ZGWAS.md

 cd 1_QC_GWAS
 ```
 ### Step 1: Missingness of SNPs and individuals
 - Delete SNPs and individuals with high levels of missingness.
-SNP missingnessRemove SNPs that are missed in most individuals, and individuals that miss most SNPs.
+SNP missingness is SNPs which are missed in most individuals.
+Individual missingness is individuals which missed Remove SNPs that are missed in most individuals, and individuals that miss most SNPs.
 - first 0.2 (>20%) then 0.02 (>2%)
 - first remove SNPs then remove individuals
 ```bash